aws/aws-sdk-go/README.md

 issues only.
 The SDK will not receive API updates for new or existing services, or be updated to support new regions.

+Maintenance mode will last for 1 year.
+After 7/31/2025, the SDK will enter end-of-support, and no updates at all will be made.
 We recommend that you migrate to [AWS SDK for Go v2](https://aws.github.io/aws-sdk-go-v2/docs/).
 For additional details as well as information on how to migrate, please refer to the linked announcement.